matloff/TidyverseSkeptic/README.md

 community, treating Tidyverse as the "real" base, and viewing the actual base-R as something akin to assembly language.
-One RStudio principal who asked to discuss this document with me referred to non-Tidy packages as being in the legacy realm.
+One RStudio principal who asked to discuss this document with me referred to non-Tidy packages as being in the "legacy" realm.
+In other words, he expects that all future packages will eventually be wrtten in Tidy.

     All this might be fine if the R community were unified in viewing Tidyverse as a high-level improvement, but many do not.
 They are not impressed by the much-vaunted consistent syntax and so on, and are worried about the slow performance of Tidy;